 “Things can change with a vote and be completely different within three months, so it’s important not to get stuck in one little piece of the industry,” said Burch Wood, Director of Healthcare Programs at Vanderbilt Business. “(You need) to understand how the whole thing works together.”

 With that complex environment comes a variety of healthcare roles, both in terms of function and in terms of employers.
-We sat down with Wood as well as Amanda Fend, Senior Associate Director at the Career Management Center, to find out what roles are available in healthcare now, where MBA students are taking jobs, if coming healthcare innovations will change what jobs are available, and how MBAs find internships and jobs in healthcare.
+We sat down with Wood as well as Amanda Fend, Director of MBA Recruiting, to find out what roles are available in healthcare now, where MBA students are taking jobs, if coming healthcare innovations will change what jobs are available, and how MBAs find internships and jobs in healthcare.